-- Place clip at an angle on the 3/8" post with the 2 open ends of clip against rod.
+- Place clip at an angle on the SmoothCote FiberRod Post or Step-In FiberRods Post with the 2 open ends of clip against the post.

 - With thumb and finger, push and twist at the same time.
-This will spread the jaws of clip and allow them to snap onto rod.
+This will spread the jaws of clip and allow them to snap onto post.

-- Adjust to desired height by sliding the harp clip up or down on rod.
+- Adjust to desired height by sliding the harp clip up or down on post.

 - Thread conductor through clip.